zixinyang9109/LiverMatch/README.md

 ### Dataset

 The simulated dataset uses the 3D-IRCADb-01 dataset under the license CC BY-NC-ND 4.0.
-In this license, we should follow "NoDerivatives".
+In this license, we should follow the "NoDerivatives" policy.

-We will release a larger dataset under the license CC BY-SA 4.0, which allows modifications.(It is more difficult than I had imagined, as a lot of details have to be paid attention to, especially for the sim2real test, but it is close...)
+We will release a larger dataset under the license CC BY-SA 4.0, which allows modifications in [P2P](https://github.com/zixinyang9109/P2P).
+Also, datasets included in [BCF-FEM](https://github.com/zixinyang9109/BCF-FEM could be helpful.